cocos/cocos-docs/en/scripting/reference/coding-standards.md

 ## Naming standards

-- When we name the variables, functions and living examples, we use camelCase nomenclature
+- When naming the variables, functions and instances, we use camelCase nomenclature:

     ```ts
     // bad